 Some twenty minutes later, I nervously turned right on the next exit and went east on Aqisseqarajooq.
 At least I thought I was there because the damn name of the street didn’t fit into the screen of my navigation!
 The old areas of the capital were full of these semantic anachronisms, and since only five percent of the present population of Greenland was Inuits or Danish, I bet the majority of people couldn’t even pronounce them.
 Soon I passed the old airport and turned, consecutively, onto Gallagunna and then Lexington Drive to come out of downtown.
 Following that, the traffic was relatively good.
 I stepped on the gas feeling hopeful.

 Incidentally, our continent was not the only place experiencing problems with migrants.
 In every region of the world, people were shifting due to globalization.
 It was inevitable.
 Ostensibly, this might look like an unfortunate event but actually, it wasn’t.
 In our case, the migrants pumped fresh blood through the old veins of Europe and boosted the economy.
-After the disintegration of China and decline of America, EC remained the major country in the world—a confederation in fact—and the process of consolidating soon spread among the other regions too.
+After mutually exhausting themselves in trade wars, and the subsequent disintegration of China and decline of America, EC remained the major union in the world and soon the other regions followed its lead in consolidating political and economical power.
 The contemporary world consisted primarily of confederations and those that stayed outside fell on really hard times—Britain being a very good example.
 They never decided which way they liked better—in or out—and their constant switching eventually brought them to such a deep recession that the waters around the island now were literally crammed with boats of desperate Brits, trying to reach the wealthy Ireland.
 In a way, Great Britain became Failed Britain.

 And then, the Couloongs came!
 Things became even more complicated and rules changed once again.
 The standalone countries were left out of reach of the alien’s marvelous technologies because they were too small to be of any interest to the extraterrestrials.
 Global confederations occupied the entire trade and the trade routes to the CSS—the Couloongs Space Station, which Couloongs built in orbit around our planet to exchange commodities with us.
 Speaking of aliens, it’s funny that Couloongs actually smell of urine!
 They are a life form based on ammonia and they recently expressed their willingness to settle on Mars.
 To our surprise, our colony there said it didn’t mind.
 I think they did it just to get even with us.
 They thought we had betrayed and abandoned them and they saw, in aliens, an alternative source of supplies.
 They were going to smell urine twenty-four seven from now on—the sick freaks!